Ford Falcon (AU): Series I (AU)

 The range of AU Falcon Utility vehicles was launched in June 1999.
 It offered Falcon XL, XLS, XR6 and XR8 style side utility models, a cab-chassis model and a cab-chassis with factory fitted drop-side tray.
 The latter was the first tray utility vehicle that Ford Australia had produced for several years.

 The body of the AU Falcon utility differed in design from the competing Holden Ute in that the cargo tray was separate from the cab, whereas the tray was an integral part of the body shell in the Holden.
 As a result, this allowed the rear to accept different after market body types, including tray decks, service bodies, and camper van shells.
-Unlike the sedan, the AU Falcon utility vehicles were somewhat popular.
+Unlike the sedan, the AU Falcon utility vehicles were very popular amongst tradespeople and individuals alike.

 Series II (AU II)

 Many of these issues were addressed with the AU Series II (April 2000).
 They included: